-Credit is awarded for traditional course work successfully completed at institutions of higher learning as indicated by ASU and the Arizona Board of Regents.
-Whether the specific credits can be applied toward a degree depends on the requirements of the department, division, school, or college in which the student is enrolled.
+cific credits can be applied toward a degree depends on the requirements of the department, division, school, or college in which the student is enrolled.
 There are several qualifications:

-- 1. Transfer credit is not given for courses in which the lowest passing grade ("D") or a failing grade was received. - 2.
-While some courses successfully completed but evaluated on nontraditional grading systems (e.g., pass/ fail) are acceptable for transfer, colleges in the university may not accept such credits to fulfill graduation requirements. - 3.
-Grades and honor points earned at other colleges and universities are considered for admission but are not included in computing the student's cumulative GPA at ASU.
+- Transfer credit is not given for courses in which the lowest passing grade ("D") or a failing grade was received. - While some courses successfully completed but evaluated on nontraditional grading systems (e.g., pass/fail) may be acceptable for transfer, colleges in the university may not accept such credits to fulfill graduation requirements. - Grades and honor points earned at other colleges and universities are considered for admission but are not included in computing the student's cumulative GPA at ASII